Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

 This report is based on 5 years field work which commenced in 1959 and resulted in the preparation and publication of geological maps of the Andamooka and Torrens 1:250,000 map areas.
 This compilation describes in some detail the geological features of those two map sheet areas, which are sparsely populated and utilised principally for pastoral pursuits.
-The record of mineral activities and of stratigraphic information contained in this report will be a useful guide to any future investigations.

 Bulletin 42 - Cainozoic Foraminifera and Stratigraphy of the Adelaide Plains Sub-basin, South Australia.
 Lindsay, J.M.
 1969 (reprinted version)